Cycle Syncing: How to work with your hormones in each phase of your cycle

 Food focus: Nutrients, warmth & comfort

-To support your health and well-being during this phase, focus on eating foods that are high in fibre, iron, zinc, and antioxidants.
+To support your health and well-being during this phase, focus on eating foods that are high in fiber, iron, zinc, and antioxidants.
 These foods can help alleviate bloating and support overall health.

 Add these food items to your shopping list for the menstrual phase: